Cub Scout Day Camps

 Granby Cub Scout Day Camp.
 The most rewarding, challenging and exhausting week you’ll ever love.
 It’s amazing to see a team of volunteers come together to provide an awesome program to nearly 100 youth.

 My Tiger and Webelo has so much fun at the Lenox camp!
 They were so excited to tell me what they did each day and went to bed early (without complaining!) every night so they would be ready in the morning.
 Great job to you and your staff for making it a great experience!

-The Western Massachusetts Council Cub Scout Day Camp is an application of the Boy Scouts of America’s commitment to preparing young people to make ethical and moral choices over their lifetimes in accord with the Cub Scout Promise and Law.
+The Western Massachusetts Council's Leon J. Carman Cub Scout Day Camp is an application of the Boy Scouts of America’s commitment to preparing young people to make ethical and moral choices over their lifetimes in accord with the Scout Oath and Law.

-The goal for each camper is to do his best in a safe atmosphere that allows youth to challenge themselves and gain recognition for successes achieved and learn from struggles faced.
+The goal for each camper is to "Do Your Best" in a safe atmosphere that allows youth to challenge themselves and gain recognition for successes achieved and learn from struggles faced.
 Campers gain skills that will prepare them for further Scouting endeavors.
 Respect for others is developed through friendship, teamwork and acceptance of individuals’ abilities and differences.